pcraciunoiu/embrangler_pelican/content/posts/2015-12-05-belated-birthday-resolutions.md

         * Plan out what are the first things I'm going to get done to avoid falling for "reactive mode".
 This should not need to take longer than 30 minutes, even 15 with practice.
         * Sometimes, wind will encourage morning breaks.
 Alternative productive day requires end of day planning.
 * Work/life balance
     * This year I worked my body quite hard.
-As I work towards a predictable consulting life, I want to limit the number of working hours per day. __A healthy limit feels btween 4-6 hours.__
+As I work towards a predictable consulting life, I want to limit the number of working hours per day. __A healthy limit feels between 4-6 hours.__
     * I plan to use [forcing functions](http://www.danmartell.com/forcingfunctions/) to increase my productivity: working meetings and time-constrained work
     * If I had just three hours to work today, what must I get done?
     * Take more time to meet people and listen to them and understand them.
 This year has been great for that, but I can do better.